Internet Safety & Gaming (Secondary School)

 The internet is of course hugely fun and educational but can also lead to problems.
 Some children may run into difficulties with social media or online bullying, others may become addicted to gaming.
 We've selected a range of some of the best resources both for parents and for young people below.

+THINKUKNOW: Parental controls, 'how to stay safe online', 'worried who your child might be talking to online?' and more.
 Resources for children in different age groups as well as parents and carers.
-Most schools will be covering this extensively but these websites can reinforce those messages or help parents be up-to-date. https://www.thinkuknow.co.uk
+Most children will be covering this extensively at school but these websites can reinforce those messages or help parents be up to date.

 NSPCC Information on parental controls, online pornography and what risks may be associated with games like minecraft or streaming.
-You can even book an appointment with someone in an O2 store to help you set up parental controls for free.
-See what's on offer here
+You can even book an appointment with someone in an O2 store to help you set up parental controls for free

 What is sexting and what do parents need to be aware of?